Three-dimensional lattice ground states for Riesz and Lennard-Jones type energies: Minimizers of the Riesz energy

 In this part, we investigate the minimizers of the Epstein zeta function $L\mapsto \zeta_L(s)$ in $\mathcal{L}_3(1)$ or $\widetilde{\mathcal{L}_3}(1)$ and for any $s\in \R$.
 The formulas we are using are available in Section \ref{sec-formulas}.
 It is indeed enough to consider the $V=1$ case because the Epstein zeta function is homogeneous, i.e.

 It is already known (see \cite{Ennola,Gruber}) that $\mathsf{D}_3$ and $\mathsf{D}_3^*$ are both local minimizers of $L\mapsto \zeta_L(s)$ in $\mathcal{L}_3(1)$ for all $s>0$.
-Except of the minimality result of $\mathsf{D}_3$ for the height of the flat torus $L\mapsto \zeta_L'(0)$ in \cite{SarStromb} as well as the optimality of $\Z^d$ among $d$-dimensional orthorhombic lattices following from Montgomery's work \cite{Mont}, we are not aware of any other global optimality results in dimension $d=3$ for the Epstein zeta function.
+Except of the minimality result of $\mathsf{D}_3$ for the height of the flat torus $L\mapsto \zeta_L'(0)$ in \cite{SarStromb} (and its very recent application \cite{RenWeiBCC} to the optimality of $\mathsf{D}_3^*$ for diblock copolymer molecular systems) as well as the optimality of $\Z^d$ among $d$-dimensional orthorhombic lattices following from Montgomery's work \cite{Mont}, we are not aware of any other global optimality results in dimension $d=3$ for the Epstein zeta function.

 First, we have re-checked the following well-known observations (see \cite{SarStromb}): \begin{itemize} \item for all $0<s<\frac{3}{2}$, $\mathsf{D}_3^*$ is the unique minimizer of $L\mapsto \zeta_L(s)$ in $\mathcal{L}_3(1)$; \item for all $s>\frac{3}{2}$, $\mathsf{D}_3$ is the unique minimizer of $L\mapsto \zeta_L(s)$ in $\mathcal{L}_3(1)$. \end{itemize} Furthermore, it is easy to show (see e.g. \eqref{ebfcctrans} applied to $s=3/2$) that $\zeta_{\mathsf{D}_3}\left(\frac{3}{2}\right)=\zeta_{\mathsf{D}_3^*}\left(\frac{3}{2}\right)$.